nickrusso-uah/python_carnival_game/README.md

 # python_carnival_game
 -----------------------------------------------
-Goal of this is to use LLMs (github copilot) to develop code calculating some game theory problems:
+Goal of this is to use LLMs (mostly github copilot) to develop code calculating some game theory problems:

 The Game:
 carnival game where you need to throw rings and land them around the neck of a bottle.
 Each bottle and/or ring can have a different size affecting the difficulty of the throw.
 You get a certain number of points per completed throw, with harder throws being worth more.
 The objective function is to score as many points as possible with the given rings